RobertSharp2001/Games_Ai_Project/README.md

 Firstly, the starting lives a player has.

-Secondly, whetehr the ghost's targets will be visible.
+Secondly, whether the ghost's targets will be visible.

 Third, whether the player can generate new levels with the middle mouse button.